MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 The result is a collection that will automatically add all devices that are running Microsoft 365 Apps regardless of their update channel.

-## Implement a collection that catches all devices running other update channels
+## Catch devices on other update channels

 After you create collections for the update channels that you support, you might also want to create one to catch all devices that are running other channels.
 This can help you find configuration drift and implement measures to reestablish the desired configuration on those devices.